sbcinnovation/lmux/README.md

 lmux version -v         # include build metadata (commit/date)
 ```

+## A note for Windows OS users.

+At this time tmux does not have native support on WindowsOS.
+If you want to use tmux, try using [WSL2](https://github.com/microsoft/WSL).
+We'll still include a binary in the releases for WindowsOS incase things change.

 ## Contributing

 We welcome pull requests.
 If you're passionate about lmux and want to help long-term, we're open to adding maintainers, feel free to open an issue to introduce yourself!